aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 report back the execution status, which is not enough for an interactive application.
 The AWS IoT command execution you sent will probably time out before you manage to send the status update.

-You can check the AWS IoT command execution status using the following sample command (remember to change execution ID to the one you actually received):
+You can check the AWS IoT command execution status using the following sample instruction (remember to change execution ID to the one you actually received):

 ```
 get-command-execution 11111111-1111-1111-1111-111111111111